 Today, music for the horn is written in F and sounds a perfect fifth lower than written.
 The limitations on the range of the instrument vary according to the available valve combinations for the first four octaves of the overtone series and after that by the ability of the player to control the pitch through both their air supply and embouchure.
 The typical written ranges for the horn start at either the F♯ immediately below the bass clef or the C an octave below middle A.

-The standard range starting from a low F♯ is based on the characteristics of the single horn in F. But there is a great deal of music written beyond this range, on the assumption that players are using a double horn in F/B♭.
+The standard range starts from a low F♯ and is based on the characteristics of the single horn in F. However, there is a great deal of music written beyond this range on the assumption that players are using a double horn in F/B♭.
 Its valve combinations allow for the production of every chromatic tone from two octaves on either side of the horn’s written middle C (sounding F immediately below the bass clef to F at the top of the treble clef).

 It was once the case that notes written in the bass clef were written a fourth lower than the required pitch instead of a fifth but this is no longer the case.

 In its middle range (the most comfortable), the French horn is capable of a great deal of expression, especially when playing a simple, melodic passage.
 Probably one of the best ever examples of this would be the andante of Tchaikovsky’s 5th Symphony.

 Here is the wonderful horn solo from that symphony, played by Lars Michael Stransky with the Wiener Philharmoniker conducted by Riccardo Muti.

 Some contemporary hornists enjoy pushing the expressive boundaries of the French horn’s range – and to great effect.
 Giovanni Hoffer is a good example.
 We first came across this talented musician when doing an interview about his passion for the Wagner tuba back in 2020 (full article here).